 If you own assets that are only valued in dollars, euros, or any other currency, your inflationary risk is something you may want to consider.
 And even if you steer clear of stocks and bonds completely, just the money in your bank account would be at risk from inflation.

 These three risks are the major ones a true safe haven asset must avoid and protect against, but by no means is this list comprehensive.
 There is a wide range of other risks.

 Geographical and political conflicts can be problems.
 As governments change and new laws go into effect, the economics of an area or country can change too.

-Technological change and risk is also changing the way investors are thinking.
+Technological change and risk are also changing the way investors are thinking.
 New technologies seem to be constantly disrupting whole industries and sectors of the economy.
 Shifts in technological trends and even in security threats create instability that can alter the long-term performance of assets.
 Being on the wrong side of a technological change can be a devasting financial move.

 The point is that a safe haven needs to be able to counter these risks.
 They don’t necessarily have to rise in value much.
 But they at least have to offer protection from multiple risks.

 Some consider things like defensive or utility stocks to be safe havens.
 After all, when the rest of the market hits a rough patch, we still need things like electricity, water, and even the phone lines that a utility or telecommunications company provides.
 But these utilities also move with the stock market, undermining their performance as a true safe haven.
 Maybe they don’t fall as far as other assets may in bad times, but they don’t offer a complete safe haven from equity risk.

 We’ve already discussed why bonds aren’t truly a safe haven; they suffer from inflationary and interest rate risks.
 However, some still see a portfolio of laddered bonds with varying maturities to protect against short-term interest rate risk as a potential safe haven.
 The problem there is that bonds can run in very long down cycles.